huntercodefest/hunter-codefest-2022-hchat/README.md

       <h4>Daniel Volchek</h4>
       <p>Team Lead/Lead Dev</p>
       <p><a href="https://github.com/DanielVolchek">Personal Github Link</a></p>
-      <p>I designed and lead development for the functionality of both the GO backend and the React frontend along with organizing the project, team collaboration, and Git Flow.
+      <p>I designed the project and lead development for the functionality of both the GO backend and the React frontend along with organizing the team collaboration/roles, and Git Flow.
 Along the way I extensively learned and researched GO, HTML/CSS/JS/REACT, Git, SQL, and web hosting with NGINX/NODE</p>
     </div>
     <div>
       <h4>Deland Chen</h4>
       <p>Developer</p>
       <p>Researched and assisted design of frontend and backend functionality.
-Designed and implemented Python scripts to manipulate and update extensive class Database entries.
+Designed and implemented Python scripts to manipulate and update extensive class database entries.
 Used Git to maintain code</p>
       <a href="https://github.com/delandchen">Personal Github Link</a>
     </div>
     <div>